 Can I keep my address secret?

 Yes.
 You can keep your address secret from your spouse if you need to do this to stay safe.
 File a motion that asks the court to "impound" (hide) your address.
 Write on the motion form why it is not safe for your spouse to find out where you live.
-Look at a sample Motion to Impound Address and attached Affidavit.
+See Protecting your information in Probate and Family Court.

 Filing a Complaint for Separate Support